xfdingustc/OpenMAX/cn/chapter3.md

 -  OMX_Image.h: OpenMAX image domain data structures
 -  OMX_Other.h: OpenMAX other domain data structures (includes A/V synchronization)
 -  OMX_Index.h: Index of all OpenMAX-defined data structures
--

 This section describes how the OpenMAX core and OpenMAX components are configured for operation.

 First, the OpenMAX data types are introduced.
 Next, the methods of the OpenMAX core are described.
 The methods that components implement are discussed in section 3.3.
 Finally, section 3.4 shows calling sequences for a few meaningful operations, including component initialization, normal data flow, data tunnel setup, and data flow in the presence of data tunneling.
 Such sequence diagrams aim at describing the dynamic interactions between the IL client, the IL core, and the OpenMAX components.

 When documenting functions, the following convention is used for function parameters:

 -  <param_name> [in] specifies an input parameter, which is set by the function caller and read by the function implementation.
 -  <param_name> [out] specifies an output parameter, which is set by the function implementation and passed back to the caller.
 When the function returns, the caller can read the new value of the parameter, which is passed as a reference.
 -  <param_name> [inout] specifies an input/output parameter, which the function caller can set.
 The function implementation can modify the parameter before returning it back to the function caller.

 This parameter classification can also be found in the OpenMAX header files, where the null macros OMX_IN, OMX_OUT and OMX_INOUT are defined.
 OMX_IN corresponds to the function parameter <param_name> [in].
 OMX_OUT corresponds to the function parameter <param_name> [out], and OMX_INOUT corresponds to the function parameter <param_name> [inout].

 ##3.1  OpenMAX Types
 ###3.1.1 Enumerations
 Five 32-bit integer enumerations are defined in OMX_Core.h:

--  OMX_ERRORTYPE is returned by each function defined in the OpenMAX Integration Layer API (see section 3.1.1.3).
+- `OMX_ERRORTYPE` is returned by each function defined in the OpenMAX Integration Layer API (see section 3.1.1.3).
--  OMX_COMMANDTYPE includes the possible commands that an IL client can send to an OpenMAX component (see section 3.1.1.1).
+- `OMX_COMMANDTYPE` includes the possible commands that an IL client can send to an OpenMAX component (see section 3.1.1.1).
--  OMX_EVENTTYPE includes events that can be generated inside an OpenMAX component and that are passed to the IL client through a callback function (see section 3.1.1.4).
+- `OMX_EVENTTYPE` includes events that can be generated inside an OpenMAX component and that are passed to the IL client through a callback function (see section 3.1.1.4).
--  OMX_BUFFERSUPPLIERTYPE includes all the possibilities for the buffer supplier in the case of tunneled ports.
+- `OMX_BUFFERSUPPLIERTYPE` includes all the possibilities for the buffer supplier in the case of tunneled ports.
 A description of the use of this enumerative type can be found in section 3.1.1.5.
--  OMX_STATETYPE, which is described in section 3.1.1.2.
-Figure 3-1 shows the enumerations defined in OMX_Core.h.
+- `OMX_STATETYPE`, which is described in section 3.1.1.2.Figure 3-1 shows the enumerations defined in `OMX_Core.h`.

 ![](img/3_1.png)

 **Figure 3-1.
 Enumerations Defined in OMX_Core.h**
 ####3.1.1.1  OMX_COMMANDTYPE
 Table 3-1 represents the possible commands that an IL client can send to an OpenMAX component.
 Since commands are non-blocking, the OpenMAX component generates a command completion event via a callback function when the command has completed.
 Callbacks are defined in a dedicated structure; see section 3.1.2.7.

 | Field Name | Description |